laurelch/laurelch/README.md

 - 🍉 I wish to create virtual environment that heals and empowers.

-- 🏀 I recently started running and playing basketball, having so much fun.
+- 🏀 I recently started learning piano, running, tennis, and basketball, having so much fun.